 In order to ensure students are learning and progressing through the curriculum at a similar pace working online from home as they would meeting face-to-face with teachers, two types of learning will take place this year: synchronous and asynchronous.
 Support and modeling will be provided to all students as they learn how to navigate these two types of learning.

 |What is it?|

 Takes place in real time with a group of other learners and their teacher.
 These lessons could be held live in person or live via videoconferencing.

 Examples: live lessons, Zoom meetings

-Anytime, anywhere learning that provides students with pre-recorded lessons and structured, engaging independent practice.Examples: reading, video lessons, Canvas assignments, discussion boards
+Anytime, anywhere learning that provides students with pre-recorded lessons and structured, engaging independent practice with feedback from a Rockwood teacher.Examples: reading, video lessons, Canvas assignments, discussion boards

 Frequent live interaction with teachers and peers